 How Is Mesothelioma Diagnosed?

-Doctors diagnose mesothelioma using a combination of tests including a physical exam, imaging tests, fluid analysis and biopsies to confirm the disease.
+Mesothelioma diagnosis may involve a combination of tests, including a physical exam, imaging tests, fluid analysis and biopsies to confirm this rare cancer.
 Mesothelioma tests depend on your symptoms and where your tumor is located.
-If you and your doctor have discussed your history of asbestos exposure, they may suspect mesothelioma.

 Key Tests to Diagnose Mesothelioma